The FY18 Recommended budget was presented at the May 2, 2017, and was adopted at the June 20, 2017 City Council meeting.

 - City of Wilmington FY2017-2020 Strategic Plan

-- Includes General Fund and all fee-based enterprise funds
+- Includes General Fund, Debt Service Fund, Capital Projects Fund, Program Funds and all fee-based enterprise funds

-- Strong savings (fund balance) for emergencies of more than $31 million
+- Strong savings (unassigned fund balance) for emergencies of $27M or 24.62% of operating

-- Additional funding for affordable housing, including home ownership and home repair programs as part of effort to expand stock of affordable housing and maintain existing affordable housing
+- Continued funding for affordable housing, including home ownership and home repair programs

 Distinguished Budget Presentation Award